I was getting a pedicure when a FB message popped up on my phone. I really have to change those settings.

-It was 1992 when I was first hired to work at SJS Signal and Communications in West Babylon.
+It was in the 1990's that I was first hired to work at SJS Signal and Communications in West Babylon.
 I went for an interview and never left.
 They didn't let me.
 They were under the impression I had been sent by a friend of one of their employees to start work that day.
 And I was sent by that mutual friend...for an interview.

 But I really needed a job so I sat down and started working.
 I was hired to be a sales admin, and I assumed I'd be there a very short time.
 Until I found a position as a copywriter or something else that suited.
 I was wrong about that.

-Jim was one of the four salesmen I worked for.
+Jim was the head of sales and one of the four salesmen I worked for.
 And I don't even remember the first time we were introduced.
 My first clear memory of Jim is when he handed me something by the fax machine and said "Thank you Karen."